Caleb-J773/DigiShell/README.md

 1. Make sure FLDIGI is running with XML-RPC enabled
 2. Double-click `start.bat`
 3. First time it'll set up the virtual environment and install everything (takes a couple minutes)
-4. After that, it'll just start right up
+4. After that, it'll just start right up and you can use the IP's it gives to go to the interface.
-5. Browser should open automatically to `http://localhost:8000`
-6. Click the **Connect** button and you're good to go

 ### Linux (Shell Script)
 This might work, but I hadn't had the chance just yet to chance it, but you can test out the digishell.sh that is included.